nimiq/app-starter-kit/README.md

 ```

 **Note:** Cherry-picking features might work in some cases
- but is not recommended as some features built upon others from before.
+but is not recommended as some features depend on previous ones.

 ### Customize the Vue.js configuration